c3rb3ru5d3d53c/binlex-rs/README.md

 ## Binary Genomes, Chromosomes, Allele Pairs and Genes

 In **binlex**, a hierarchy of genetic-inspired terms is used to describe and symbolize the structure and traits of binary code.
-This terminology reflects the relationships between different components and their genetic analogies:
+This terminology reflects the relationships between different abstractions and their genetic analogies:

 - **Genome**: Represents the each object being analyzed, such as a function or block.
 It encapsulates all the information, including metadata, chromosomes, and other attributes.